Bob Ferguson (politician): Arlene's Flowers lawsuit

-In April 2013 Ferguson filed a consumer protection lawsuit against Barronelle Stutzman and her Richland, Washington floral shop Arlene's Flowers even without a complaint by Robert Ingersoll and his fiance Curt Freed.

-Ferguson claimed the business violated Washington's consumer protection law after Stutzman refused to provide flowers for the couple's same sex wedding.
-The attorney general's office sent a letter to Stutzman informing her she was in violation of Washington State's Consumer Protection Act.
-A letter by Ferguson called for a penalty of $2,000 and to celebrate all same sex unions.
-Stutzman sent back a reply that it was against her religious beliefs to do so.
+In April 2013 Ferguson filed a consumer protection lawsuit against Barronelle Stutzman and her Richland floral shop Arlene's Flowers even without a complaint by Robert Ingersoll and his fiance Curt Freed.
+Ferguson claimed the business violated Washington's consumer protection law after Stutzman refused to provide flowers for the couple's same-sex wedding.
+The attorney general's office sent Stutzman a letter informing her she was in violation of Washington State's Consumer Protection Act.
+A letter by Ferguson called for a penalty of $2,000 and to celebrate all same-sex unions.
+Stutzman replied that it was against her religious beliefs to do so.
 The attorney general's office followed up with a phone call to Stutzman, giving her an opportunity to comply with the law, head off legal action, and avoid paying fees or costs.
 Stutzman responded with a letter from her lawyer.
-The move was criticized by Stutzman's lawyer, who stated Ferguson did not have the statutory authority to file the lawsuit and that it was uncertain whether or not it was a "clear case of discrimination".
+Stutzman's lawyer said Ferguson did not have the statutory authority to file the lawsuit and that it was uncertain whether it was a "clear case of discrimination".
 The engaged couple's attorneys at the American Civil Liberties Union then sued the florist for damages.